(Un)fair devices: Moving beyond AI accuracy in personal sensing: Findings: How bias creeps in

-\textbf{In-processing mechanisms} involve modifying the ML algorithms to account for fairness during training.
-In the included papers, \citet{10.1145/3411835} altered their logistic regression model for Post-traumatic stress disorder (PTSD) screening to include sensitive attributes in its parameters, having observed statistically significant inter-group and intra-group differences based on gender and socioeconomic status.
-Their alteration led to a statistically significant improvement in performance across groups.
-On a similar note, \citet{10.1145/3397330} devised a multi-task loss function consisting of activity, subject, and gender loss.
-However, they noticed unbalanced performance, with the performance on gender attribute learning being around 11\% lower than the performance on the other two tasks.
-Finally, in quantifying the causal effect of individual mobility on health status, \citet{10.1145/3494990} considered certain sensitive attributes, such as age and socioeconomic status, as confounding variables in their causal model, after establishing that such attributes can affect the correlation between mobility and health.
-However, they noted that due to dataset privacy constraints in reporting demographic variables, potential unobserved confounding variables, such as occupation, employment, and education, might have been missed, highlighting the conflict between fairness and privacy \cite{chang2021privacy}.
+Regarding in-processing mechanisms, \citet{10.1145/3411835} altered their logistic regression model for Post-traumatic stress disorder (PTSD) screening to include sensitive attributes in its parameters.
+On a similar note, \citet{10.1145/3397330} devised a multi-task loss function consisting of activity, subject, and gender loss. \citet{li2024hypnos} similarly leveraged multi-task learning, where signals from subjects with more severe sleep apnea provided informative auxiliary supervision that helped correct sleep-stage predictions.
+Along the same line, \citet{10.1145/3569483} have shown that partially personalized country- or continent-specific models outperform country-agnostic models in depression screening, highlighting the role of group-conditioned in-processing strategies in mitigating performance disparities across geographic populations.
+Finally, in quantifying the causal effect of individual mobility on health status, \citet{10.1145/3494990} considered correlated sensitive attributes, such as age and socioeconomic status, as confounding variables in their causal model.
+However, they noted that due to dataset privacy constraints in reporting demographic variables, potential unobserved confounding variables might have been missed, highlighting the conflict between fairness and privacy \cite{chang2021privacy}.
+At the system level, \citet{djebrouni2024bias} proposed a bias-constrained federated learning aggregation approach that enforces a predefined fairness objective by constraining bias below a threshold while maintaining accuracy.

-\textbf{Post-processing mechanisms} involve altering the output scores of the ML model to make decisions fairer.
-However, due to the relatively late stage in the learning process in which they are applied, post-processing mechanisms commonly obtain inferior results \cite{woodworth2017learning}.
-They are also considered too invasive or discriminatory since they deliberately damage accuracy for some subjects to compensate others \cite{pessach2022review}; hence they are less frequently preferred in practice.
-Perhaps not surprisingly, such mechanisms are not present in the included papers.
+Finally, post-processing mechanisms aim to mitigate bias by correcting measurements or adapting model outputs after model training.
+For instance, \citet{hamid2025dermaglow} applied bias-aware calibration by leveraging skin-tone features and device identifiers to produce corrected oxygen saturation estimates, reducing skin-tone–dependent errors in pulse oximetry.
+Similarly, \citet{wang2025s2pair} employed per-person bone-channel estimation models to compensate for age-related differences in bone density. \citet{li2025practicalbp} combined single-point calibration with feature-wise attention to assess the importance of each feature for different subjects and adapt blood pressure estimation to individual physiological patterns.